wp-plugins/roost-for-bloggers/readme.txt

 Push Plugin Features:

 * **Safari Web Push** - Take advantage of web push (Desktop Push Notifications) on OS X Mavericks.
+* **Auto Notifications** - *Now with support for posting via email and from the WordPress mobile app!* We take the work out of it.
+Automatically send notifications to your readers when creating a new post.
 * **Detailed Analytics** - Real-Time stats straight within your WordPress dashboard.
-* **Auto Notifications** - We take the work out of it.
-Automatically send notifications to your readers when creating a new post.
 * **Scheduled Post Notifications** - Not posting now?
 Don't worry.
 Your alerts will go out when your content posts.
 * **Optional mobile push solution** - Fully supported solution to send push not only to desktop, but mobile devices.